Sedimentation of spheroids in Newtonian fluids with spatially varying viscosity: Problem Statement

 The dynamics of the spheroid will depend on the following dimensionless quantities – the particle aspect ratio parameter $A_R$, the particle orientation $\boldsymbol{p}$ (characterized by angles $\alpha$ and $\phi$), and the non-dimensional viscosity gradient $\boldsymbol{\nabla} \eta$ (characterized by magnitude $\beta$ and direction $\boldsymbol{\hat{d}}$):

 In dimensionless form, the viscosity of the fluid in Figs. \ref{fig:Schematic_Parallel} and \ref{fig:Schematic_Perpendicular} is the following:

-where the first case corresponds to the case where the viscosity gradient is parallel ($+3$ direction) or anti-parallel ($-3$ direction) to the external force, and the second case where the viscosity gradient is perpendicular to the external force.
+where the first {equation namely, $\eta =1 \pm \beta x_3$} corresponds to the {situation} where the viscosity gradient is parallel ($+3$ direction) or anti-parallel ($-3$ direction) to the external force, and the second {equation namely, $\eta =1 + \beta x_1$ corresponds to the case} where the viscosity gradient is perpendicular to the external force.
 For a general viscosity gradient $\boldsymbol{\nabla} \eta$, the particle motion will be a superposition of the solutions for the two cases listed above.
 We will examine particle dynamics in the limit of small viscosity gradient:

 The above condition indicates that one can neglect fluid inertia and perform a regular perturbation expansion in $\beta$.
 We will solve for the rigid body motion up to $\mathcal{O}(\beta)$, both numerically and semi-analytically using symmetry arguments listed in the next sections.